 Assistant Clinical Professor of Urology.
 Dr. Baxter completed his M.D. at Loma Linda University School of Medicine, urology residency at Penn State University, and fellowship training in Pelvic Medicine and Reconstructive Surgery at UCLA.
 Previously the Director of Pelvic Health and Reconstructive Surgery at North Shore – Long Island Jewish Health System in New York, Dr. Baxter’s clinical interests are in male and female voiding dysfunction, urinary incontinence, general adult urology, and genitourinary and pelvic floor reconstruction.
 Dr. Baxter also holds a sub-specialty board certification in Female Pelvic Medicine and Reconstructive Surgery.
 More >

-Assistant Professor, Division of Pelvic Medicine and Reconstructive Surgery, Department of Urology.
+Associate Professor, Division of Pelvic Medicine and Reconstructive Surgery, Department of Urology.
 Dr. Kim completed her MD at Baylor College of Medicine, Urology residency training at Cleveland Clinic, and Pelvic Medicine and Reconstructive Surgery fellowship at UCLA.
 Her clinical areas of interest include voiding dysfunction, vaginal prolapse, and genitourinary reconstruction.
 She performs pelvic floor reconstruction, laparoscopic, and robotically-assisted surgery.
 More >

 Assistant Clinical Professor of Urology.
 Dr. Ng earned her medical degree from Albany Medical College and her Masters in Public Health from Yale University.
 She subsequently completed her Urology Residency at UCLA and fellowship training in Genitourinary Reconstruction at Emory University.
 Her clinical and research interests include urologic reconstruction with a focus on both male and female pelvic conditions, as well as general urology.
 More >